 Understanding how religious players perceive videogames required analyzing massive amounts of online discourse—far more than traditional qualitative methods could handle.
 I adopted a mixed-methods approach combining computational efficiency with human interpretation.

-Example BERTopic output for the r/islam subreddit showing automatically generated topic clusters that researchers labeled.
+Example BERTopic output for the r/islam subreddit showing automatically generated topic clusters that researchers then labeled.

 Key Findings: Three Primary Themes